 Most of the trucks on the road today have not switched over to electric or bio-diesel driven engines, and are still running on standard petroleum products.
 For those of you in the majority, attempting to cut fuel consumption can be a bit like dieting; your success depends on setting an attainable goal, implementing a plan to reach your goal, and then making sure you stick to your plan.
 Just as it is when you challenge yourself to lose those extra 10 to 20 pounds, improving your fuel consumption requires that you stay disciplined and in many cases, rework your everyday habits.

-Although you have no control over tax rates or the actual fuel prices, we have provided a few steps you can take to help lower your overall fuel costs.
+Although you have no control over tax rates or the actual fuel prices, we have provided a few fuel saving tips you can use to help lower your overall fuel costs.

-Be sure to have regular maintenance completed - You’ll use less fuel if you keep your vehicle tuned up.
+Be sure to have regular maintenance completed – The first of our fuel saving tips centers on maintenance.
+You’ll use less fuel if you keep your vehicle tuned up.
 Don’t forget about your vehicle’s wheel alignment either, you won’t be able to maximize your gas mileage if the truck isn’t driving straight.

 Don’t be a lead foot – As a rule of thumb, each mph above 55 reduces fuel efficiency by 0.1 mph.
 Not only will you save fuel and improve safety, but you will also avoid having to pay those pesky speeding tickets.